Can You Have a Cold Spa Pool? Discover the Benefits of Cold Water Therapy

 Key Takeaways:

 • Yes, you can run a cold spa pool!
-Simply adjust the temperature settings or install a spa heat pump to achieve temperatures as low as 5°C (41°F).
+Simply by adjusting the settings and using simple cooling methods.

 • Cold water therapy offers numerous health benefits, including faster muscle recovery, improved circulation, stress relief, and a boosted metabolism.